Bonf6059/-ISA-Patches_Expanded/README.md

 - Metal doesn't burn
 - Boomrat produce little amount of chemfuel and is easier to tame
 - Smoothed stone is now worthless

+Defs and patches added for the DLCs:
+- (Biotech) Now cat ears match the colour of the hairs